-- Be proud to be part of DSTC and represent the College positively within the local and wider community. - Be kind to others around you, treat others with respect. - Look after the College environment pick up litter and keep areas clean.
+- Be proud to be part of DSTC and represent the College positively within the local and wider community. - Be kind to others around you, treat others with respect. - Be proud of the college environment pick up litter and keep areas clean.